mit-cml/yrtoolkit/yr/tutorials/aidance.md

 ![distance function](../images/aiDance/distance.png){:.enlargeImage}

 ## Helper functions (4)
-<strong><em>drawPoint</em></strong> procedure draws a small circle of 4 pixel radius on the Canvas at the location of a given defined point.
+<span class="procedures">drawPoint</span> procedure draws a small circle of 4 pixel radius on the Canvas at the location of a given defined point.
 This procedure will help us draw the key points of the body such as the joints.
 We use the 4 pixel radius to make the point visible to the eye.

 ![procedure drawPoint](../images/aiDance/drawPoint.png){:.enlargeImage}

-<strong><em>drawLine</em></strong> procedure draws a line segment on the Canvas between two defined points.
+<span class="procedures">drawLine</span> procedure draws a line segment on the Canvas between two defined points.
 We will use this procedure to draw the bones of the skeletal representation of the body.

 ![procedure drawLine](../images/aiDance/drawLine.png){:.enlargeImage}

 ## Pose Update
-When PoseNet extension detects that the body it is tracking has changed its position, it triggers the following <strong>PosenetExtension1.PoseUpdated</strong> event.
-This event handler’s code has also been created for you even though the code for each of the procedures that are invoked (<strong><em>drawKeyPoints, drawBody, drawHead</em></strong> etc.) are all empty and will soon be created by you.
+When PoseNet extension detects that the body it is tracking has changed its position, it triggers the following <span class="control">PosenetExtension1.PoseUpdated</span> event.
+This event handler’s code has also been created for you even though the code for each of the procedures that are invoked (<span class="procedures">drawKeyPoints</span>, <span class="procedures">drawBody</span>, <span class="procedures">drawHead</span> etc.) are all empty and will soon be created by you.
 Please note that the <span class="control">if then</span> statement in this event handler makes sure that if the user clicked the <strong>CanvasLiveButton</strong>, the camera live feed is broadcast on the Canvas which by default has a solid black background color.

 ![when Pose Updated](../images/aiDance/whenPosenetExtensionPoseUpdated.png){:.enlargeImage}

 ## Constructing the Skeleton
 Now you will write some of these procedures.

-<strong><em>drawKeyPoints</em></strong> procedure will draw a red circle depicting each key point of the body returned by PoseNet:
+<span class="procedures">drawKeyPoints</span> procedure will draw a red circle depicting each key point of the body returned by PoseNet:
-* set the Canvas <em>PaintColor</em>  to red color (or something else distinctive)
+* set the canvas <em>PaintColor</em>  to red color (or something else distinctive)
-* for each point returned by PoseNet in the <strong>PosenetExtension1.KeyPoints</strong> list,  draw a point using the helper procedure <strong><em>drawPoint</em></strong> described earlier.
+* for each point returned by PoseNet in the <span class="getters">PosenetExtension1.KeyPoints</span> list,  draw a point using the helper procedure <span class="procedures">drawPoint</span> described earlier.

 <hint markdown="block" title="Give me a hint">